 Although the house originally rested beyond the borders of USC, campus expansion eventually included it on USC's grounds.
 With USC's grounds bordering on an expanding Korean neighborhood, the house was significant both to that community and to USC.

 The USC College of Letters, Arts & Sciences committed to the renovation and relocation of the Dosan Ahn Chang Ho Family House in order to make it the permanent home of the Korean Studies Institute.
 In summer 2004, preservation brought the house from its original location on Downey Way to 34th street.
-The new location is near USC's Korean Heritage Library and the United University Church, which holds significance as the location of Dosan Ahn Chang Ho's memorial service.
-In addition to providing a gathering place for faculty and scholars, the two-story, 2,000 square-foot house is home to the USC Dornsife College Korean Studies Institute as well as displays of calligraphy, pictures and reproductions of other archival materials donated by the Ahn family.
+The new location is the United University Church, which holds significance as the location of Dosan Ahn Chang Ho's memorial service.
+In addition to providing a gathering place for faculty, students, and scholars, the two-story, 2,000 square-foot house is home to the USC Dornsife College Korean Studies Institute as well as displays of calligraphy, pictures and reproductions of other archival materials donated by the Ahn family.

 The interior renovation was completed on November 11, 2004.
-The new space was dedicated on March 29, 2006, and once again became a gathering place for Los Angeles and USC's thriving Korean community in the U.S.
+The new space was dedicated on March 29, 2006, and became a gathering place for USC's thriving Korean studies community.